yossefEl/big_task/README.md

 # Task

-- Open the http://selenium.thinkcode.se page with selenium
+- Open the http://the-internet.herokuapp.com/login page with selenium
-- Open the request password example by clicking onto the "Request password - fill out and submit a form" link.
-This click has to be done by the Selenium, so do not get directly the http://selenium.thinkcode.se/requestPassword url.
-- Request a new password on the example page.
-Check the printed username is correct or not.
+- Check if you logged in correctly.
+- Logout
+- Try wrong credentials to login and check the login fail.